SpiralLogic/hive/docs/readme.md

 both will return the full state of the game for render

+# Response
-the return data for a new game is given as example of the game state
+the return payload for a new game is given as example of what both end points return

+# Requests
-an example move request payload is provided too
+an example move request payload is provided. this corresponds to which tile to move and what coordinates to move to